 Garlic press – this is one of my favorite kitchen tools.

 Instant pot and Berkey water filter for making homemade bone broth

 Pumpkin Chili Video Tutorial

 - This will need to be done the night before, or up to 24 hours before.

 - Place beans in a colander and rinse.
-Place beans in a bowl and remove any bad beans or pieces.
+Transfer beans to a bowl and remove any bad beans or pieces.

 - Add 4 cups of water for every one cup of beans.

 - Add about a tablespoon or so of apple cider vinegar per cup of dry beans.

 - Cover and allow to soak for 12-24 hours.
 This helps break down the phytic acid in the beans which is an anti-nutrient that blocks the absorption of certain nutrients available in the beans.